fiffi14/MJ_compiler/README.md

 - Open the project from Eclipse IDE for Java.
 - Add every .jar file in the lib folder to the Build path (right click => Add to Build Path...).
-- Right click on build.xml from project explorer => Run as => Option 2...
+- Right click on build.xml from project explorer => Run as => Option 2 Ant Build...
 - Then click on the "compile" checkbox which will build the project.
-- After successful message in the console, first refresh the project and run Compiler.java based on the specified program in ~/test/program.mj .
+- After successful message in the console, first refresh the project and run ~/test/rs/ac/bg/etf/pp1/Compiler.java based on the specified program in ~/test/program.mj .
 - Do the second step but uncheck "compile" and click on "runObj", after which the output will be in the console.

 *** Change the output to a file via the second step and the tab "Common" if the program cannot fit into the console.